cubedhuang/college-board-pseudocode-interpreter/README.md

 5. It's never specified what type of values can be `RETURN`ed, so everything is allowed.
 Allowing procedures to be returned has the side effect of adding closures.
 6. College Board doesn't define a behavior for displaying lists or procedures from the `DISPLAY` procedure, so there were a few arbitrary decisions to support this.
 7. There is very little written on errors; the only error specified is index out of bounds for lists.
 Therefore, this interpreter is relatively lenient with truthiness, and all arithmetic and comparison operations only allow number operands.
 8. The three list procedures, `INSERT`, `APPEND`, and `REMOVE`, don't have a return value specified, so this interpreter returns the list after modification.
+The `DISPLAY` procedure returns the displayed value.
 9. Newlines don't have any meaning in the grammar; the end of an expression is the end of the statement.
 That means that code such as:

 ```